Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Results and deliverables

-Further, we studied the level of \emph{Quaia} vs. mock agreement for voids and clusters located near the survey edge ($\texttt{EdgeFlag}=1$), that might contaminate the sample due to their imperfect mapping (see Figs.~\ref{fig:radius}-\ref{fig:redshift}).
-We found that: \begin{itemize} \item as expected, the largest voids and clusters are more prone to edge effects (see tails in the bottom panels of Fig.~\ref{fig:radius}). \item voids with very low minimum density ($\delta_{\rm min}\lesssim-0.6$), and clusters with more high maximum density ($\delta_{\rm max}\gtrsim2$) are more sensitive to survey edge effects (see Fig.~\ref{fig:delta_min}, and also Fig.~\ref{fig:delta_avg} for related findings for their mean densities). \item considering the $\lambda$ parameter, again the most extreme voids and clusters show the largest fraction of edge-affected objects (see Fig.~\ref{fig:lambda}). \item while on average there is no significant trend in the redshift distribution of $\texttt{EdgeFlag}=1$ in voids, we found that above $z\approx2$ their ratio slightly rises, most probably due to falling QSO number densities (see Fig.~\ref{fig:redshift}). \item overall, we report great agreement between \emph{Quaia} and the mock data sets in the context of edge effects. \end{itemize}
+Furthermore, we studied the level of \emph{Quaia} versus mock agreement for voids and clusters located near the survey edge ($\texttt{EdgeFlag}=1$), which might contaminate the sample due to their imperfect mapping (see Figs.~\ref{fig:radius}-\ref{fig:redshift}).
+We found that: \begin{itemize} \item the largest voids and clusters are more prone to edge effects (see tails in the bottom panels of Fig.~\ref{fig:radius}).
+This is naturally expected, since larger structures have higher chances of touching the survey boundaries. \item Voids with very low minimum density ($\delta_{\rm min}\lesssim-0.6$) and clusters with more high maximum density ($\delta_{\rm max}\gtrsim2$) are more sensitive to survey edge effects (see Fig.~\ref{fig:delta_min}, and also Fig.~\ref{fig:delta_avg} for related findings for their mean densities).
+The enhanced sensitivity of these structures is a result of correlations between their density and radius. \item Considering the $\lambda$ parameter, the most extreme voids and clusters show the largest fraction of edge-affected objects (see Fig.~\ref{fig:lambda}).
+This sensitivity is again due to the fact that $\lambda$ is strongly correlated with the radius (see Table \ref{tab:void_or_cluster_cat}). \item While on average there is no significant trend in the redshift distribution of $\texttt{EdgeFlag}=1$ in voids, we found that above $z\approx2$ their ratio slightly rises, most probably due to falling quasar number densities (see Fig.~\ref{fig:redshift}). \item Overall, we report good agreement between \emph{Quaia} and the mock datasets in the context of edge effects. \end{itemize}

-We highlight that this excellent agreement was not guaranteed based on the mock construction, which was mostly calibrated on the 2-point correlation functions and lower-level cosmic web environment statistics.
+We highlight that this excellent agreement was not guaranteed based on the mock construction, which was mostly calibrated on the two-point correlation functions and lower-level cosmic web environment statistics.
 Therefore, our results further confirm the robustness of the \emph{Quaia} mocks at a different level of complexity in the data analysis.